Mitch McKee

 Fighter fingerprint

-Wrestling and Cardio are the standout edges; opponents should expect their game plan to lean on these.
-Finishing is the lowest axis — exploit it.
+Wrestling and Cardio are the highest scored axes; expect the game plan to lean on this.

 - Cardio88